The Violent Image That America Projects To the World

 It is my considered opinion that, as far as the simple process of voting goes, the World’s Last Great Democracy couldn’t organize a two-car funeral if you spotted it the hearse.
 The primaries on Tuesday night were an endless carnival of blunders, cock-ups, and general mayhem.
 This is the first election cycle we’ve had since John Roberts declared the Day of Jubilee and gutted the Voting Rights Act.
 These two things are not coincidental.
 The good folks at the SEIU have done a great job aggregating the various atrocities.

 For example, Native Americans, the last Americans to obtain the right to vote, face a staggering array of obstacles.
-In Alaska, for example, Native villages can be as […]
+In Alaska, for example, Native villages can be as much as […]

 Read the Full Article